swiftlang/swift/docs/ContinuousIntegration.md

 2. Builds the compiler.
 3. Builds the standard library.
 4. lldb is built.
+5. Builds Foundation, SwiftPM, LLBuild, XCTest
-5. Run the swift test and validation-test targets with and without optimization.
+6. Run the swift test and validation-test targets with and without optimization.
-6. lldb is tested.
+7. lldb is tested.
+8. Foundation, SwiftPM, LLBuild, XCTest are tested.

 ### Benchmarking